 In the same episode (again, in markets other than America), Stella has a bug up her butt for some reason (she's under a curse in America).
 She starts lashing out at her roommates whenever they say, well, pretty much anything, but seems to have NO IDEA that what she's saying might be offensive to other people!
 You'd think she would figure it out after Musa storms out on her, but she has the same shocked "What?" moment EVERY SINGLE TIME!

 Justice League, the episode with the Royal Flush gang.
 The TV producer wouldn't cancel the show until Batman says it belongs to The Joker.
-The TV producer face's turn to pure shock BEFORE Batman finish his sentence.
+The TV producer face's turning to pure shock BEFORE Batman finishes his sentence.

 A lot of media in general is notorious for having "serious" specials where the series is stated to be the end, or The Bad Guy Wins.
 Though, since it is mentioned countless times it is not way during any form of work or even before the work, the seriousness is taken away since you probably already know that since this isn't the end of the series, the good guy will win no matter what.